-The Past Hypothesis offers an explanation.
+PH offers an explanation.
 Albert (2000) suggests that a record is a relation between two temporal ends of a physical process.
 A record enables us to infer what happens inside the temporal interval.
-For example, in a lab, the record of an electron passing through a small slit is the relation of the "ready state" of the measuring instrument at $t_1$ and the "click" state of the measuring instrument at $t_2$.
+For example, in a lab, the record of an electron passing through a small slit is the relation between the "ready state" of the measuring instrument at $t_1$ and the "click" state of the measuring instrument at $t_2$.
 If the instrument moves from "ready" to "click," then we can infer that an electron has passed through the slit between $t_1$ and $t_2$.
-But if the instrument was not at "ready," we cannot infer that.
-However, to know that the instrument was indeed "ready," we also need to rely on earlier records.
-This seems to go back in time \textit{ad infinitum}, to records about the lab, and to records about the larger environment, and eventually to records earlier states of the universe.
-To know the CMB data is reliable, we also need to postulate that there is some "ready" state at the beginning of the universe.
-The Past Hypothesis, stipulated at (or around) $t_0$, is the "mother of all ready states."
-It provides the underpinning that our inferences based on records can be carried out.\footnote{More details are needed to fully explain the records asymmetry; \cite{rovelli2020memory} provides an interesting analysis that adds additional constraints on the initial condition. }
+But if the instrument was not at "ready" at $t_1$, we cannot infer that.
+However, to know that the instrument was indeed "ready," we also need to rely on an earlier record.
+This seems to go back in time \textit{ad infinitum}, to records about the lab, and to records about the larger environment, and eventually to records about earlier states of the universe.
+To know that the cosmic microwave background (CMB) data is reliable, we also need to postulate that there is some "ready" state at the beginning of the universe.
+PH, stipulated at (or around) $t_0$, is the "mother of all ready states."
+It provides the underpinning necessary for our inferences based on records to be carried out.\footnote{More details are needed to fully explain the records asymmetry; \cite{rovelli2020memory} provides an interesting analysis that adds additional constraints on the initial condition. }